SIT102 - Introduction to Programming

 |Scheduled learning activities - campus||

-1 x 2 hour classes per week, 1 x 2 hour practical per week.
+1 x 2 hour class per week, 1 x 2 hour practical per week.

 Computing systems enable innovation and dramatic change in the world and the way we live in it.
 The capability of these systems evolve through people designing and developing new and innovative software solutions.
 Whether you are driving this revolution, or benefiting from it, you need to learn how computers work, and how people create software to drive computing processes.
 In this unit you will learn the fundamentals of structured programming and explore the mechanics of how these programs operate within the computer.
 The foundational knowledge and skills that you build in this unit will underpin both further programming units and your understanding of broader computing and communication systems in Information Technology contexts.